 This information is prepared by Antares Capital Partners Ltd (Antares) (ABN 85 066 081 114, AFSL 234483) as the responsible entity of the Fund; Antares is part of the Insignia Financial group of companies (comprising Insignia Financial Ltd ABN 49 100 103 722 and its related bodies corporate) (Insignia Financial Group).
 The capital value, payment of income and performance of the Fund are not guaranteed.
 An investment in the Fund is subject to investment risk, including possible delays in repayment and loss of income and principal invested.
-This information is directed to and prepared for Australian residents only.
+This information is directed to and prepared for Australian and New Zealand residents (as applicable) only.